-Our Revolving Line of Credit is designed specifically for the Business to Business (or B2B) space.
-The loans provided through the Revolving Line of Credit range from $250,000 to $10,000,000.
+Our Revolving Line of Credit is a type of financing designed specifically for the Business to Business (or B2B) space.
+The credit account provided through the Revolving Line ranges from $250,000 to $10,000,000.
+The revolving loan allows the borrower to secure a loan or revolving line to grow their business or better manage their cash to seek additional opportunities.

 Sunwise Capital’s Revolving Line of Credit -Revolving Line of Credit Requirements